Best Sports and Remedial Massage in Brisbane

 1. Move Naturally - most who lived to over 100 weren't gym junkies or marathon runners.
 They participated in activities that kept them up and moving like gardening and walking.

-2. Purpose - According to Beuttner having purpose/ meaning in your life will increase your life expectancy by 7 years.
+2. Purpose - According to Buettner having purpose or meaning in your life will increase your life expectancy by 7 years.

-3. Stress Management - Stress is a known factor associatated with a number of age related conditions.
-Sardinian's had happy hour, People of Loma Linda prayed, Okinawans rememered took moments to remember their ancestors.
-Ikarians took regular naps!
+3. Stress Management - Stress is a known factor associated with a number of age related conditions.
+Sardinian's have happy hour, People of Loma Linda pray, Okinawans take moments to remember their ancestors.
+Ikarians take regular naps!
+What will you choose?

-5. Plant Based Diet - generally areas where people lived the longest they had a diet of legumes and plant based products, meat consumed infrequently through out each month.
+5. Plant Based Diet - People living in the longest living areas generally consume a diet of legumes and plant based products, whilst meat is consumed infrequently and in moderate amounts.

-6. Moderate Alcohol - Surprisingly there was a moderate consumption of alcohol 1 -2 glasses / day preferably with friends/ family.
+6. Moderate Alcohol - Surprisingly there was a moderate consumption of alcohol amongst most of these communities.
+1 -2 glasses / day preferably with friends and family.

-7. Community - The research showed that of the centenarians interviewed 258 our of 263 all attended regular faith-based services.
+7. Community - The research showed that of the centenarians interviewed 258 out of 263 all attended regular faith-based services.
 The religion did not matter.
+Being connected to community did.

 8. Relationships - Family relationships played a significant role in all centenarian's lives.

-He has help to shift their focus to creating environmental changes based on his work that have helped to reduce obesity, increase life expectancy and help people to make healthier life choices.
+He has help to shift their focus to creating environmental changes based on his work.
+These changes have helped to reduce obesity, increase longevity and help people to make healthier life choices.
+These life choices focus on long term health rather than short term change.

 For more information check out Dan Beuttner's Website and his Book.